|Duration:||2 Semesters (8 Months)|

-- A diploma; or a recognized degree from an accredited institution in a fine art, 2D/3D animation, photography, film/video, architecture, or graphic design.
+- A recognized degree or post secondary diploma from an accredited institution in fine art, 2D/3D animation, photography, film/video, architecture, or graphic design; OR

-- Applicants will be required to demonstrate proficient computer skills, submit a visual arts based portfolio and resume.
+- Applicants will be required to attend a mandatory arts based test and submit a visual arts based portfolio and resume.
 In the event of over-subscription, additional selection criteria may be used.

-- One or more of the following: visual arts background; classical animation; fine art; graphic design; architectural/engineering or computer graphics including experience with Windows/NT operating systems.
+- A background in one or more of the following: visual arts background; classical animation; fine art; graphic design; architectural/engineering or computer graphics;

-- Additional experience with Adobe Photoshop, After Effects, Premiere, or any 3D program a definite asset.
+- Additional experience with Adobe Photoshop, After Effects, Premiere, or any 3D program.

 The Importance of Learning Skills: